yangjianfeng1208/edge-ai-libraries/microservices/document-ingestion/pgvector/README.md

 <!--
 **User Story US-2: Understanding Use Cases**
-- **As a developer**, I want to learn how this microservice applies to real-world scenarios so that I can evaluate its relevance.
+- **As a developer**, I want to learn how this microservice applies to real-world scenarios so that I can evaluate its relevance..

 **Acceptance Criteria**:
 1. At least two practical use cases demonstrating the microservice in action.